 There are other characteristics that make the Dutch legal system more appealing to mass litigation.
-First, even though the Netherlands applies the loser pays rule, which makes the losing party pay the court costs and legal fees, it also has minimal cost-shifting risks.
-If the defendant wins, they are awarded only a small fraction of the actual expenses incurred.
-Second, under the Dutch law, ad hoc qualified entities can be set up at short notice to bring claims, which are often supported by litigation funders.
-And thirdly, collective actions are permitted across all areas of civil law.
+First, even though the Netherlands applies the loser pays rule, which makes the losing party pay the court costs and legal fees,8 it also has minimal cost-shifting risks.
+If the defendant wins, they are awarded only a small fraction of the actual expenses incurred.9 Second, under the Dutch law, ad hoc qualified entities can be set up at short notice to bring claims, which are often supported by litigation funders.10 And thirdly, collective actions are permitted across all areas of civil law

-2.2.
-Combining the Dutch Collective Action with the Product Liability Directive
+2.2 Combining the Dutch Collective Action with the Product Liability Directive

 Every legal rule comes with specific economic consequences linked to its implementation.
-The EU's revised Product Liability Directive (PLD) serves as a prime example.
+The EU's revised PLD serves as a prime example.
 By simplifying the process of bringing liability claims to court, including through mass litigation, the PLD also significantly alters the burden of proof, particularly in cases involving complex technology.
 Moreover, the Directive broadens the scope for claimants to pursue liability across time, products and the supply chain.

-These features interact with the Dutch legal system where collective actions are allowed across various areas of law, raising concerns that the transposition of the PLD could lead to an increase in the number of collective actions.
+These features interact with the Dutch legal system where collective actions are allowed across all areas of law, raising concerns that the transposition of the PLD could lead to an increase in the number of collective actions.
 This section presents five crucial factors in the transposition of the EU PLD that may contribute to more mass litigation.

 - 1. Uncertainty in assessing product defects and the expanded definition of "product"; - 2.
 Lowered evidentiary burden and facilitated proof process on claimant side; - 3.
-Broader definition of liable parties; - 4.
-Expansion of liability to include defects caused by third-party actions, such as cyberattacks; and - 5.
-Extension of liability for defects that emerge after the product's release.
+Broader definition of liable parties;